JKOK005/Distributed-trace/readme.md

 docker-compose -f docker-compose.yml up
 ```

-Docker compose will spin up 2 heart beat nodes, 1 ZK node and 1 Kafka standalone node containing 1 broker.
+Docker compose will spin up 2 heart beat nodes, 1 Zookeeper node and 1 Kafka standalone node containing 1 broker.

-To mine the pinged data, we can spawn a consumer that listens to the Kafka container under the topic _distributedTrace
+To mine the pinged data, we can spawn a consumer that listens to the Kafka container under the topic `distributedTrace`

 ### Deploying on to Kubernetes
 Alternatively, we can deploy the application onto a Kubernetes cluster via Helm charts.